This Term’s Curriculum

-Key Stage 4 Physical Education accounts for 3 hours of each pupil’s timetable.
+Key Stage 4 Physical Education accounts for two hours of each pupil’s timetable.
 P Students are given a choice of the activity that they would like to take part in for that term.

 During this year the sports which are on offer are: